 2. Next to the active power plan, select Change plan settings

 3. Then click on Change advanced power settings

 4. Afterward, select Change settings that are currently unavailable.

 5. Afterward, find your Graphics Settings or PCI Express and Link State Power Management.
 Set it to Off to maintain Maximum Performance.
 It depends on your computer system.

 6. Then, find Wireless Adapter Settings.
 Also, set this to Maximum Performance.

 The driver power state failure should not exist now.

 Method 6: Perform a clean installation of Windows

 It is the last method you should try.
 Before you proceed, you should back up all your important documents, pictures, and other data.
 It is a time-consuming step.
 It will also erase everything from your hard drive.
-A clean installation will also remove all the junk, and get your computer ready for normal usage
+A clean installation will also remove all the junk and prepare your computer for everyday usage.

 In conclusion, the methods above will help you out of the BSOD diver power state failure issue.
-It puts us at the conclusion of the article.
+It puts us after the article.